 - Need for increased amounts of substance

-- Recurrent use in situations that are physically hazardous (e.g., DUI)
+- Recurrent use in physically hazardous situations, such as driving (DUI)

 - Withdrawal symptoms

-A comprehensive biopsychosocial (physical, psychological and social) assessment is critical in treating dual diagnosis.
-Evaluating all aspects of an individual's health provides vital information for accurate diagnosis and treatment planning.
+Evaluating all aspects of an individual’s health provides vital information for accurate diagnosis and treatment planning.
+A comprehensive biopsychosocial (physical, psychological, social) assessment is the critical first step in treating dual diagnosis.

-Throughout the assessment process, clinicians gain an understanding of the individual's overall level of functioning, family history and living situation.
-This information enables treating professionals to identify individual strengths to build on during the recovery process.
+Throughout the assessment process, Dominion Hospital clinicians gain an understanding of the individual’s overall level of functioning, family history and living situation, which enables our treatment professionals to identify and build on individual strengths during the recovery process.

-There is increasing evidence that disturbances in brain neurochemistry form the biological basis for the disease of addiction and psychiatric disorders, such as depression, anxiety and psychosis.
-This may explain why psychiatric and addictive illnesses often occur in the same individual and why the symptoms overlap.
-Some psychiatric illnesses are found more frequently in individuals with dual diagnosis.
+Increasingly, evidence points to disturbances in brain neurochemistry as the biological basis for addiction and for psychiatric disorders such as depression, anxiety and psychosis.
+This may explain why psychiatric and addictive illnesses often occur in the same individual and why symptoms overlap.
+Individuals with dual diagnoses may display some of these common psychiatric illnesses: